KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

     @Tab("Toolbar") {

         KeyboardKit has an autocomplete ``Autocomplete/Toolbar`` that mimics a native autocomplete toolbar.
-The view can be customized and styled with a ``Autocomplete/ToolbarStyle``, which is applied with a `.autocompleteToolbarStyle` view modifier:

         @Row {
             @Column {